Medically Reviewed by Dr. Majid Tanveer, DVM

 Other causes of yeast infections can be blockages.
 Yeast, bacteria, and other debris can become blocked inside the ear canal when not dried properly.
 Blockages include trapped wax, discharge, matted hair, or other foreign objects.
-Make sure you check your dog’s ears daily to help prevent infections, or catch them early on.
+Ensure you check your dog’s ears daily to help prevent infections or catch them early on.

 Due to genetics or various body traits, some dogs are more prone to yeast infections than others.
 Dog breeds with floppy ears, excess skin folds, long or thick hair in the ear canal, or a genetic predisposition to atopic dermatitis are all at risk.
 These breeds include Shih Tzus, Cocker Spaniels, Schnauzers, English Bulldogs, Pugs, Bloodhounds, and more.